thatsdone/mpmt/README.md

     * `$ ./mpmt1f08 [NUM_CONTEXT (number of threads) [DURATION (in sec.)]]`

 ### TODO
 * Add some more languages.
-(Mojo, WebAssembly, Ada etc.)
+(Mojo, WebAssembly, Ada, Vala etc.)
 * Update some language implementations (Erlang, etc.) to use message passing mechanism for synchronizing main/worker threads.

 ## 2. A simple test program for inter thread/process communication